 The school district recognizes the unique needs of students who are being served in its Title I program, and the importance of parental involvement in the Title I program.
-Parental Involvement in the Title I Program shall include:
+Parental Involvement in the Title I Program shall include: I do not think these all apply as we are schoolwide.
+We are checking on this with the Title I Office at NDE.

-- An annual meeting to which all parents of participating children will be invited.
+An annual meeting to which all parents of participating children will be invited.
 Invitations may take the form of notes sent with students or announcements in the school newsletter.
+Additional

-Additional meetings may be scheduled, based upon need and interest for such meetings. - 2.
+- meetings may be scheduled, based upon need and interest for such meetings. - 2.
 Notification to the parent(s) or guardian of a student's eligibility to participate in the Title I program and assessment information under which the student has qualified. - 3.
 An explanation of the details for the child's participation: curriculum objectives, type and extent of participation, and evaluations of progress.
 This information may be included in the annual Title I Individual Education Plan (IEP) for the student. - 4.
 Opportunities for parent training on ways to support children's learning.
 This opportunity may include, but is not limited to, attendance at the annual Nebraska State Title I Parent Involvement Conference. - 5.
 Communication to parents about student progress to be provided in the language used in the home.
 Responses to parent concerns will be provided in a timely manner.